RenzoDD/digibyte-js/docs/crypto.md

 ## Random

 The `digibyte.crypto.Random` namespace contains a single function, named `getRandomBuffer(size)` that returns a `Buffer` instance with random bytes.
-It may not work depending on the engine that bitcore is running on (doesn't work with IE versions lesser than 11).
+It may not work depending on the engine that digibyte-js is running on (doesn't work with IE versions lesser than 11).

 ## BN